 - rename rename a snapshot - publish create an image from a snapshot.
 However, this may fail if the image from the snapshot is bigger than the logical volume that is allocated by lxc.
 See https://github.com/lxc/lxd/issues/2201 for more details.
-The solution is to increase the storage.lvm\volume\size parameter in lxc.
+The solution is to increase the storage.lvm_volume_size parameter in lxc. - restore restore the container to this snapshot.